alesr/tidstrom/README.md

 ## Complete Example

-See the [example directory](example/main.go) for a complete volleyball camera recording system example.
+See the [examples directory](examples/main.go) for a complete volleyball camera recording system example.

 ## License